 I’ve been playing games for as long as I can remember, growing up predominantly with Nintendo consoles in the early 2000s.
 Balancing this side of my life with my studies in English literature (a passion I largely developed during secondary school), has often proved to be a challenge.
 For awhile I put games aside to focus on a degree in English at the University of Cambridge, only to discover around my second year that there was scope for thinking and writing about games as a mode of storytelling.
 It was also around this time I discovered some of the incredible work game developers had been doing, particularly in this light: Night in the Woods, What Remains of Edith Finch, The Vanishing of Ethan Carter, and Life is Strange to name a few.
 Games like these were formative for me, making me increasingly aware of the kinds of lasting experiences games can uniquely provide for their players.

-I’m currently a student on Goldsmith’s Independent Games and Playable Experiences Design course, a course explicitly interested in games as emotive, immersive, and literary experiences.
+I became a student on Goldsmith’s Independent Games and Playable Experiences Design course in 2019, a course explicitly interested in games as emotive, immersive, and literary experiences.
 I developed a wide variety of interests during this time, in game, level, and narrative design, but also in environmental storytelling and programming.
 I created a number of games during this time, namely Playground, The Best Days, and Untouched, and completed the degree in 2020 (pass with Distinction).

-This website is for some of the things I work on both within and outside of my degree, as well as for some more information on who I am, what games mean to me, and what I’d like to contribute to an industry that excites me above all others.
+This website is for the things I work on, as well as for some more information on who I am, what games mean to me, and what I’d like to contribute to an industry that excites me above all others.

 For a more thorough, personal entry on this sort of thing: